chrismacp/chrismacp.github.io/_posts/2017-10-01-managing-more-microservices.md

 ## Kibana Filtering
-With an error, access and info log for each service there is a lot of logging to look keep your eyes on.
+With an error, access and info log for each service there is a lot of logging to keep your eyes on.
 At first I kept a browser tab open for each service's error log so I could quickly check it regularly.
 With the increase in number of services this wasn't going to work.